 Human and Financial Resources are limited.
 With the possibility of a Cadri Regional DRR Implementation at the National Level workshop, persons within varying sectors will have the opportunity to understand how DRR can improve their functioning in the short and long term.
-Core indicator 3 Community Participation and decentralisation is ensured through the delegation of authority and resources to local levels Level of Progress achieved:
+Priority for action 1: Core indicator 3 Community Participation and decentralisation is ensured through the delegation of authority and resources to local levels Level of Progress achieved:

-2: Some progress, but without systematic policy and/ or institutional commitment Do local governments have legal responsibility and budget allocations for DRR?
-Means of verification:
+2: Some progress, but without systematic policy and/ or institutional commitment Means of verification:

-No: Legislation

-No: Budget allocations for DRR to local government
+- Do local governments have legal responsibility and budget allocations for DRR?
+No - No: Legislation - No: Budget allocations for DRR to local government Description:

-Description: